Latent FAQs for website / article:

 Does training count toward years of experience for initial certification applicants?

-1. Does the applicants current day-to-day responsibilities routinely require the comparison of latent print cases?
+- Does the applicant’s current day-to-day responsibilities routinely require the comparison of latent print cases?

 Training and experience in tenprint and crime scene would not be applicable, but if your duties involved 75% or more in latent comparisons, the LPCB would consider it as meeting this requirement.